Courses & Units

 The unit focuses on key contexts of social work practice in the human services.
 By developing this understanding, you will gain knowledge of how you can practice effectively and influence these contexts to enhance outcomes for social work clients.
 Through a critical lens, you will examine ethical decision-making models, policy frameworks, legal and justice models and organisational theory.
 You will consider their relevance to contemporary human service organisations and for informing social work practice.
 Importantly, the unit emphasises lived experience and cultural diversity as key considerations for all practice contexts.
-This includes examining the need to decolonise institutional arrangements and on-the-ground practices.
+This includes examining the need to decolonise institutional arrangements and on-the-ground practices using a diverse range of knowledge, including First Nations perspectives.
 Critical analysis and reflection is consistently used throughout the unit to challenge you to work respectfully with each other and in culturally relevant ways as a part of team projects.
-At all times, you are expected to demonstrate your commitment to professional standards that are presented in the Australian Association of Social Work (AASW) Practice Standards (2013) and AASW Codes of Ethics (2010).
+At all times, you are expected to demonstrate your commitment to professional standards that are presented in the Australian Association of Social Work (AASW) Practice Standards and the AASW Code of Ethics.

 |Unit name||Contexts of Social Work Practice|